 On-demand pricing model

-The on-demand model charges you based strictly on the volume of bytes processed by each query.
-You do not purchase individual BigQuery slots under this billing structure.
-Google provides a shared pool of up to 2,000 slots per project behind the scenes, making this model ideal for teams with highly unpredictable or lightweight workloads.
+The on-demand model charges $6.25 per TB of data scanned, with the first 1TB per month free per project.
+You do not purchase individual BigQuery slots under this model.
+Instead, Google provides a shared pool of up to 2,000 slots per project behind the scenes, which makes on-demand pricing a better fit for teams with irregular query volume or lighter workloads.

 Capacity-based pricing